 There is a need for some students to study maths and English for a greater proportion of the week.
 These students are identified very early in September and are disapplied from either one or, in exceptional circumstances, both modern foreign language options (French/German).
 They receive extra tuition in English, maths, or both, as appropriate.

 Subject & Lessons Yrs 8 & 9

 In Years 8 and 9, students continue in mixed ability groups for their pastoral care and for most subjects.
 In Year 8, ability banding is extended to mathematics.
 All other subjects are taught in mixed ability groups.
-Science begin their KS4 GCSE courses in Year 9 to allow for sufficient delivery time over three years.
+Science use Year 9 as a transition year and begin studying some topics from the GCSE science specification.

 All students in Year 9 continue with their study of MFL.
 They have the following options, either: Focus on one language (French, German or Spanish) for 3 hours a week.
 Spanish is a fast paced beginners course and feeds into the GCSE option.

 Continue with the study of two languages (staffing and timetabling allowing).
 Students will study each language for 2 hours a week.
 For 2019-20 students will be able to study the following dual languages French and Spanish / French and German / German and Spanish.